Kozakken Boys: In the Topklasse (2010–2016)

-Reaching the Tweede Divisie (2016–)
+Reaching the Tweede Divisie (2016)

 From the 2016–17 season, the KNVB revived the formerly defunct Tweede Divisie, with the top seven clubs from the 2015–16 Topklasse Saturday automatically qualifying.
 With a fourth place, Kozakken Boys were among these teams and therefore played in the Dutch third-tier from 2016.

 On 24 August 2016, Kozakken Boys qualified for the main tournament of the 2016–17 KNVB Cup by winning 1–5 over AFC.
 In the first round, Kozakken Boys had managed to win 3–0 over second-tier Eerste Divisie club Helmond Sport on 20 September 2016.
 At a packed Sportpark de Zwaaier, thanks to goals from Raily Ignacio, Gwaeron Stout and Everton Pires Tavares delivered a win.

 In the second round of the KNVB Cup, Kozakken Boys were drawn against to Ajax, nine years after their first matchup.
 On 26 October 2016, it lost 1–6 to Ajax.

+In the 2016–17 season, Kozakken Boys finished 2nd in the league, losing the title by 19 points to Jong AZ.

+In the 2017–18 season, Kozakken Boys went into the final matchday in 2nd place, and hosted league leaders Katwijk.
+A win would've gave Kozakken Boys the title, but a 0–0 draw meant that Katwijk were crowned champions and Kozakken Boys again finished 2nd.

+Relegation to the Derde Divisie and return (2021–25)

+In 2021–22 Kozakken Boys finished 16th and entered the relegation play-offs.
+They beat Sportlust '46 4–1 on aggregate, defeated DVS '33 3–2 on aggregate, and overcame fellow Tweede Divisie side GVVV 7–2 on aggregate in the final to retain their status.

+The club finished 13th in 2022–23 season, surviving by a point, but placed 17th in the 2023–24 season and again entered the play-offs.
+They were eliminated by Blauw Geel '38 on penalties after a 3–3 aggregate draw and were relegated to the fourth tier, the Derde Divisie.

+Kozakken Boys competed in the 2024–25 Derde Divisie B. In May 2025, they won the third period title to qualify for the promotion play-offs, and on 14 June overturned a 1–0 first-leg defeat by beating Noordwijk 4–0 at home to secure promotion back to the Tweede Divisie for the 2025–26 season.
+Ahead of the new season the club appointed former player Hans de Jong as head coach, succeeding Edwin Grünholz.

+On 18 October 2025, following a 1–2 home defeat to Spakenburg, Spakenburg forward Ahmed El Azzouti reported racist abuse during the match and he and relatives were confronted by a group of Kozakken Boys supporters after the game; police escorted the visiting team bus to the motorway.
+The KNVB announced an investigation, and Kozakken Boys' board issued a statement condemning racism, discrimination and misconduct.